Robotics: Series elastic actuators

 Series elastic actuation (SEA) relies on the idea of introducing intentional elasticity between the motor actuator and the load for robust force control.
 Due to the resultant lower reflected inertia, series elastic actuation improves safety when a robot interacts with the environment (e.g., humans or workpieces) or during collisions.
 Furthermore, it also provides energy efficiency and shock absorption (mechanical filtering) while reducing excessive wear on the transmission and other mechanical components.
 This approach has successfully been employed in various robots, particularly advanced manufacturing robots and walking humanoid robots.

 The controller design of a series elastic actuator is most often performed within the passivity framework as it ensures the safety of interaction with unstructured environments.
 Despite its remarkable stability and robustness, this framework suffers from the stringent limitations imposed on the controller which may trade-off performance.
 The reader is referred to the following survey which summarizes the common controller architectures for SEA along with the corresponding sufficient passivity conditions.
 One recent study has derived the necessary and sufficient passivity conditions for one of the most common impedance control architectures, namely velocity-sourced SEA.
 This work is of particular importance as it drives the non-conservative passivity bounds in an SEA scheme for the first time which allows a larger selection of control gains.

 Air muscles

 Pneumatic artificial muscles also known as air muscles, are special tubes that expand (typically up to 42%) when air is forced inside them.
 They are used in some robot applications.

 Wire muscles

-Muscle wire, also known as shape memory alloy, Nitinol® or Flexinol® wire, is a material that contracts (under 5%) when electricity is applied.
+Muscle wire, also known as shape memory alloy, is a material that contracts (under 5%) when electricity is applied.
 They have been used for some small robot applications.